Sohankc007/Job-Portal/README.md

 - Install Node JS, MYsql in the machine.
 - - Install dependencies in directory: `npm install`
 - Start express server: `npm start`
-- Backend server will start .
-- Frontend server will start on port 3000.
+- Server will start on port 3000.
 - Now open `http://localhost:3000/` and proceed creating jobs and applications by signing up in required categories.

 ## Dependencies: